kevincasey1120/kevin_casey_PG_FSD_CapstoneProject/readme.txt

 --------------------------    DEAR SIMPLI-LEARN EVALUATORS   -------------------------

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx (PLEASE READ THIS) xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx (PLEASE READ THIS) xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

     THE WEBPAGE ADDRESS IS:   http://ec2-3-22-70-236.us-east-2.compute.amazonaws.com

+    FOR THE BEST EXPERIENCE:   Use the...
+"GOOGLE CHROME BROWSER"

                             !!!!!!!!!!!!!!!IMPORTANT!!!!!!!!!!!!!!